intel-lab-lkp/linux/Documentation/admin-guide/mm/numa_memory_policy.rst

 The extended mempolicy argument structure is defined to allow the mempolicy interfaces future extensibility without the need for additional system calls.

-Extended interfaces (set_mempolicy2 and get_mempolicy2) use this structure.
+Extended interfaces (set_mempolicy2, get_mempolicy2, and mbind2) use this
+this argument structure.

 The core arguments (mode, mode_flags, pol_nodes, and pol_maxnodes) apply to all interfaces relative to their non-extended counterparts.
 Each additional